vtran97/vanessa_tran_gmn_analysis_summer2024/README.md

 Files

+- functions.py
+  - all functions organized by category

 - gmn_interstellar_analysis.py
   - code to search for interstellar meteors
   - conditions can be specified in conditions list

-- get_all_months.py
-  - function to get all data from all monthly files GMN

 - orbital_elements.py
   - class for getting all relevant orbital elements (and filtering) to check for all relevant meteors for a check